SeanBackstrom/SeanBackstrom.github.io/aboutme.md

 title: About me
 subtitle: From Art and Rap to Data and Math
 ---
 I am a current student studying to become a Data Scientist with a focus on Data Engineering.
-I like to make things work fast and reliably.
-I am trained in analysis and modeling, and mechanics. **Basically, I like to transform good ideas into machinery of the future.**
+I like to make complex virtual and real things work fast and reliably.
+I am trained in analysis and modeling, and machine learning. **Basically, I like to transform good ideas into machinery and software of the future.**

 ## My history